 Immediately remove any poop from the enclosure and wipe the extremities of your bearded dragon if it happened to step or drag the poop.
 Regularly clean and disinfect the water bowl.

-For spot-cleaning the glass of the enclosure and the food and water bowl, you can use this disinfectant.
+For spot-cleaning the glass of the enclosure and the

 It can kill bacteria without compromising the health of your beardie.
 Make sure that it is completely dry before putting your beardie back in the enclosure.